Freight Broker Software and How It Supports Transportation Intermediaries

 Measuring the value for one lane over another, Source: SONAR

-To manage its location, brokers can ask drivers to accept tracking by a real-time freight visibility platform.
-If there isn’t one in-house, the software integrates with an external solution like MacroPoint.
-Then, a broker is always aware of where the cargo is, avoiding logging into dozens of websites or calling terminals on the phone.
+For the sake of safety and to provide real-time visibility, brokers often ask drivers to accept tracking by a real-time freight visibility platform.
+If there isn’t one in-house, the software integrates with an external solution like MacroPoint so that a broker is always aware of where the cargo is, avoiding logging into dozens of websites or calling terminals on the phone.

 Color-coded map for tracking loads, Source: Aljex

 If charging customers per mile, brokers need a mileage calculation tool embedded in a tracking module.
 It will provide easy-to-read mileage data that can be further displayed to shippers.
-Using such a tool, brokers can get realistic arrival times and also compare alternative route options making sure a carrier chooses the most practical, shortest, or fastest route.
+Using such a tool, brokers can get realistic arrival times and also compare alternative route options making sure a carrier chooses the most practical, shortest, or fastest route, Source: PC Miler

 A billing module ensures that all parties receive the proper payment.
 Typically, brokers bill their customers (shippers) first and pay carriers on an ex-post basis.
 But sometimes, if a broker delays payments or a carrier hasn’t worked with a company yet, they pay COD (cash on delivery).

 Synced up with the load page, the billing tool uploads all the necessary data and generates invoices.
 It also automatically creates other documents like a bill of lading, proof of delivery, and rate confirmation.
-Via EDI, brokers can receive invoice data and status updates directly from carriers, and send the invoice data directly to the customer’s system.
+Via EDI or API connection, brokers can receive invoice data and status updates directly from carriers, and send the invoice data directly to the customer’s system.

 We’ve already mentioned the load board where brokers can track the order fulfillment, but it’s also very practical to have a separate billing board to manage load payments.
 There, brokers can easily spot non-billed loads.
 Other accounting capabilities include financial reports like income statements, balance sheets, and freight bill audit.